paulmcquad/cpp23/README.md

 # cpp23
-Source Code for 'C++23 for GNU GCC' by Paul McQuade
+Source Code for 'C++23 in 3 minutes' by Paul McQuade